Lib Dems vow to ‘seize economic opportunities of net zero now’

 The Scottish Liberal Democrats would put tackling climate change “at the heart of a new industrial strategy”, deputy leader Wendy Chamberlain has announced.

-During a visit to a green hydrogen start-up on Harris in the Western Isles, Ms Chamberlain said while other parties are abandoning their climate commitments, the Lib Dems will “seize the economic opportunities of net zero now”.
+During a visit to a green hydrogen start-up in Leith, Edinburgh, Ms Chamberlain said while other parties are abandoning their climate commitments, the Lib Dems will “seize the economic opportunities of net zero now”.

 Her party will support science, research and innovation, she said, particularly among small businesses and start-ups with an interest in zero-carbon and environmental technologies, with the aim of investing at least 3% of GDP in research and development by 2030.